MRFluffyNBS/jetson_project_birds/README.md

 # Bird ID

 Have you ever seen a bird outside and wanted to identify what species it is?
-This project uses machine learning to train on a database of 10 species of birds to correctly identify them from a camera or photo.
+This project uses machine learning using the Jetson Nano to train on a database of 10 species of birds and correctly identify them from a camera or photo.

 ![add image descrition here](direct image link here)